JBerthelier/PiRATE/README.md

 ***What is PiRATE-Galaxy?***

-PiRATE-Galaxy is a platform which integrates bioinformatic tools dedicated to transposable elements analayses.
+PiRATE-Galaxy is a web-based platform which integrates bioinformatic tools dedicated to transposable elements analayses.

 Thoses tools are automated into a stand alone Galaxy https://galaxyproject.org/use/pirate/ and installed in a Linux Virtual Machine (download link below).